Woman finds evidence of dad's 20-year affair with aunt on Facebook

 "Their conversation was the first to pop up."

-The woman said when her cousin quickly called her to notify her of the news she thought it was a joke, news.com.au reported.
+The woman said when her cousin quickly called her to notify her of the news she thought it was a joke.

 "It was so unbelievable for me," she said, however she asked her cousin to take screenshots for evidence.